UChicago Promise: Moving Online, Virtually Empowered, Unlimited Potential (MOVE UP)

 We know that our local students will be able to overcome these obstacles and find success in their college endeavors, and we are committed to helping students achieve their educational dreams every step of the way.

 Who is eligible?

 Eligible students include all first-year applicants who attend Chicago Public Schools (CPS) or qualifying charter high schools in the city of Chicago.
 Click here to see if your school is a qualifying CPS or charter high school.
 Transfer students do not currently qualify.

 Students should create a UChicago Account and select "First Year applying from a public or charter high school in the city of Chicago supported by UChicago Promise" as their plan.

-Students will be then able to upload self-submitted application materials to their account for preliminary review by a UChicago admissions counselor.
+Students will be then able to upload self-submitted application materials to their account via the "CPS Worksheet" for preliminary review by a UChicago admissions counselor.

 Students who have been able to take the SAT or ACT can share their scores if they think that they are reflective of their ability and potential or if they would like test-specific advising, but please note that test scores are not required as UChicago has a test-optional admissions policy.